Gaslight Killer Who Conned His Elderly Lovers Is Convicted

 The Owl and the Pussycat, a surreal verse published in 1871 by Edward Lear, took on special meaning in their relationship.
 The poem is a celebrated tale of forbidden love between unlikely partners that police said had been appropriated by a graduate who was willing to turn his literary appreciation into a devastating weapon.

 While he was fooling his mark into falling ever more deeply in love with him, Field was secretly poisoning Farquhar.
-The jury heard that he slipped hallucinogenic drugs, sedatives and ethanol into drinks or spread them on his toast, causing him to suffer a series of falls as well as slurred speech and mental health concerns.
-By now Field had moved into Farquhar’s home, replacing Smith, who had briefly lodged there.
-He reportedly gave him a dog named Kipling, presumably named after Rudyard Kipling, another 19th century poet and author, who wrote The Jungle Book.
+The jury heard that he slipped hallucinogenic drugs, sedatives, and ethanol into drinks or spread them on his toast, causing him to suffer a series of falls as well as slurred speech and mental-health concerns.
+By then Field had moved into Farquhar’s home, replacing Smith, who had briefly lodged there.
+He reportedly gave him a dog named Kipling, presumably named after Rudyard Kipling, another 19th-century poet and author, who wrote The Jungle Book.

 Once he was living in the house, Field confessed in court, he took to hiding everyday possessions like keys and claiming to have found them in strange places, confusing the man into believing he was losing grip on reality.